Marius Žaromskis

-Marius Žaromskis (born July 30, 1980) is a Lithuanian professional mixed martial artist currently competing in the Welterweight division.
-A professional competitor since 2000, Zaromskis has formerly competed for Strikeforce, Cage Rage, Bellator, DREAM, and also fought at Dynamite!!
+Marius Žaromskis (born July 30, 1980) is a Lithuanian retired professional mixed martial artist who competed in the Lightweight and Welterweight divisions.
+A professional competitor for over 24 years, Zaromskis formerly competed for Strikeforce, Cage Rage, Bellator, DREAM, and also fought at Dynamite!!
 2010. Žaromskis won the DREAM 2009 Welterweight Grand Prix and became their inaugural Welterweight Champion.

 Mixed martial arts career

 Early career

 Žaromskis began martial arts at around the age of 15 or 16 years old with Kyokushin Karate and kickboxing, becoming a National Youth Champion of Lithuania at both styles.
 Later he also took up Muay Thai before finally transitioning into mixed martial arts.
 He made his professional mixed martial arts debut in 2000 at age of 19, at the Knight of the Ring 6 event.
-Zarosmkis won his first fight against Viktoras Kontrimas and lost his second fight against Ricardas Jancevicius at that event. Žaromskis returned after five years in Essex, England at UKMMAC 13 against Jack Mason and won by technical knockout.
+Zarosmkis won his first fight against Viktoras Kontrimas and lost his second fight against Ricardas Jancevicius at that event. Žaromskis returned after five years in Essex, England, at UKMMAC 13 against Jack Mason and won by technical knockout.